robachowyk/FlexRL/README.md

 results
 ```

-This is another example (using synthetic data to illustrate more elaborated options) which shows you how to solve a common problem:
+Here is another example (using synthetic data to illustrate more elaborated options) which shows you how to solve a common record linkage problem:

 ``` r
 library(FlexRL)